Unstructured-IO/unstructured/docs/source/bricks.rst

 * Empty text cannot be a title
 * Text that is all numeric cannot be a title.
-* If a title contains to many words it is not a title.
+* If a title contains too many words it is not a title.
 The default max length is ``15``.
 You can change the max length with the ``title_max_word_length`` kwarg or the ``UNSTRUCTURED_TITLE_MAX_WORD_LENGTH`` environment variable.
 The environment variable takes precedence over the kwarg.
 * Narrative text must contain at least one English word (if ``language`` is set to "en")